graphcore/poptorch/tests/mlir/README.md

 One important thing, however, is to make sure your test files end in `_test.mlir`, so they're picked up by ctest.

+Within this directory, you can create whatever subdirectory structure you want;
+just make sure the filenames are globally unique.

 As with the Python tests, cases are generated for ctest by [generate_test_file.py](../generate_test_file.py).